USEPA/e-manifest/docs/src/Services/Manifest/search.md

 ### Valid JSON Bodies

-The following example searched for all manifests where the Generator site address state code is equal to “MD” and have “Scheduled” status:
+The following example searched for all manifests where the Generator site address state code is equal to "MD" and have "Scheduled" status:

 ```json
 {